kisom/kyleisom.net-archive/source/_posts/2012-01-23-basic-set-theory.markdown

 library in a mobile format.

 ### Intersection
-The intersection of two sets is a list of all the members that appear in both sets.
+The intersection of two sets is a list of all the members that only appear in both sets.
 In the library example, taking the intersection of the mobi and epub sets gives me a set of my books that I have in both epub and mobi format.
 The `intersection` function gives me this result.

 The Python example: